 18. Make your SaaS free trial irresistible

 Free trials are an effective way to get your foot in the door with potential SaaS customers.
-This makes it a crucial part of your SaaS marketing strategy.
+This is crucial for your B2C / B2B SaaS marketing strategy.

 According to research by Totango on SaaS business conversion rates, opt-in free trials (no up-front payment information required) had a 10% free trial conversion and an 80% customer retention rate.